zentyal/zentyal/docs/en/user/directory.rst

 pages.
 Its characteristics include:

 * The data is much more often read than written.
-* Hierarchical structure that simulates organisational architecture.
+* Hierarchical structure that simulates organizational architecture.
 * Properties are defined for each type of object, standardized by the IANA [#]_, on which access control lists (ACLs) can be defined.